USRSE/rse-stories/_posts/2021-09-28-happy-second-birthday-rse-stories.md

 We have fun episodes coming your way!
 We will have a new episode released next week, and a Halloween special along with a printed story released at the end of the month.
-We are also actively recruiting hosts, guests, and anyone that wants to participte, even if just for a short time or one episode!
+We are also actively recruiting hosts, guests, and anyone that wants to participate, even if just for a short time or one episode!
 If you have ever wanted to make an episode, and make it your own, please reach out to [@vsoch](https://github.com/vsoch).